saintsal/diyventilators/README.md

 If you have any ideas for a device, and would like to post them in order for potential teammates to find you, [submit them here](https://airtable.com/shrzYj5WNlmQzssEI)

 If you need help, please ask us.
+You can find [the chat group here.](https://discord.gg/Xu8Uzj)

 **Step 2.
 Pick a goal for a design session** Generally, designs will progress through 3 stages: